 Understanding the benefits of drinking coffee can change your perspective so that you start liking and appreciating coffee.

-Consult your physician in the case of a health condition that can be aggravated by coffee such as caffeine intolerance.
+Consult your physician in the case of a health condition that can be aggravated by drinking coffee such as GERD and caffeine intolerance.

 4. Start Making Your Own Coffee At Home